TBragg88/Mental-Awareness-Project/README.md

 ### **Performance**

-A mobile-optimized header image was created and both headers are now preloaded.
-While this improved performance, some lag remains with other images and files.
-The current solution is sufficient for now.
+A mobile-optimized header image was created, and both headers are now preloaded.
+While this has improved performance, some lag persists with other images and files—specifically on mobile, which is less than ideal.

 ### **Accessibility**